-This is the term for extreme overgrowth caused by too much growth hormone in the body, a rare condition usually caused by a tumor on the pituitary gland.
-This condition causes distorted growth of the brow, jaw, and other body parts, as well as damage to internal organs and processes.
-Acromegaly is a risk for anyone who receives an excessively high dose of GH over a period of time.
+This is the term for extreme overgrowth of the hands, feet, or face caused by too much growth hormone in the body, a rare condition usually caused by a tumor on the pituitary gland.
+Acromegaloid features are the risk for anyone who receives an excessively high dose of GH over a period of time.
 It is particularly important to avoid giving dosages meant for a growing child to a teen or adult whose growth plates have closed.
 Periodic bone age x-rays are usually done to guard against this possibility.